celyk/website/README.md

 # KyleSite
-Hosting a site for a friend with no github account
+A website template made for a friend

 can be found [here](https://wil-ro.github.io/KyleSite/)